 This course is a field study of the plants, animals, natural features, and climate of a particular region of North America, an island archipelago, or perhaps another continent and may involve camping and extensive travel to National Parks, game reserves, and natural areas.
 It includes the study of ecological relationships in the selected study area.
-This intensive field course may involve camping and extensive travel to National Parks, game reserves, and natural areas.
+This intensive field course may involve camping and extensive travel to National Parks, game reserves, and natural areas and involve camping and extensive travel to National Parks, game reserves, and natural areas.
 A field trip fee will be charged commensurate with the distance traveled.
 Offered concurrently with BIOL 225.
 Biology majors or minors should register for BIOL 325.)
 3 Theory 1 Lab.
 Lab fee.